 When our change load is greater than our capacity to adapt, people will display dysfunctional behaviours and their performance suffers.
 Resiliency is the human ability to recover quickly from disruptive change without being overwhelmed or acting in dysfunctional or harmful ways.
-People who are described as being resilient, generally displays the following characteristics:
+People who are described as being resilient can generally be characterised as follows:

 - Optimistic: Resilient people are optimists.
-They display a self-assurance that is based on their view that life is complex but filled with many opportunities.
+They display a self-assurance that is based on their view that life is complex, but filled with many opportunities.
 Optimists believe that defeat is temporary and its causes are not solely their fault, but rather due to unfortunate circumstances.
-Conversely, the pessimist believes that defeat will last a long time and assigning blame to someone—including him or herself—is necessary.
+Conversely, the pessimist believes that defeat will last a long time and will assign blame to someone—including himself or herself.

-- Focused: The focused characteristic of resilient people has to do with having a clear vision of what they want to achieve.
-Focused people take the time to write down their goals, objectives, obstacles and the strategies they will employ to find solutions for problems facing them.
+- Focused: The focus of resilient people has to do with having a clear vision of what they want to achieve.
+Focused people take the time to write down their goals, objectives, and obstacles and the strategies they will employ to find solutions for problems facing them.

 - Flexible: Flexible people are those who demonstrate a special pliability or adaptability when responding to uncertainty.
-This resilient characteristic requires that you identify and compartmentalise your fears when facing new and intimidating situations.
+This resilience enables you to identify and compartmentalise your fears when facing new and intimidating situations.

 - Organised: Organised people have the knack for developing structured approaches to managing ambiguity.
 They creatively plan, carefully set priorities and engage in deliberate action steps in order to accomplish tasks.

-- Proactive: The proactive characteristic of resilient people means that they engage change rather than simply defend against it.
+- Proactive: The proactive characteristic of resilient people means that they engage with change rather than simply oppose it.
 They are not reactive.
-They take the offense rather than the defence.
+They take the offensive rather than defend themselves.
 They take calculated risks and then apply lessons learned from past experiences to similar challenges facing them.

-Below are 10 strategies on how to build change fitness during times of change:
+Below are 10 strategies on how to build fitness for change during turbulent times:

 - Make good connections: Good relationships with close family members, friends, or others are important.
-Accepting help and support from those who care about you and will listen to you, strengthens resilience.
+Accepting help and support from those who care about you and will listen to you strengthens change fitness.
 Assisting others in their time of need can also benefit the helper.